Family Life

 What Elle Sera Sells

-Their two main products are the Golden Pill, a daily multivitamin targeting energy, hormones, skin, and mood, and Magnesium Glycinate for sleep, stress, and muscle recovery.
-Both are UK-made, vegan, and free from common allergens.
-The branding is beautiful, which should not matter but somehow does when you are dragging yourself to the kitchen at 6am.
+Elle Sera is a UK supplement brand aimed at women.
+Their two headline products are the Golden Pill, a daily multivitamin, and Magnesium Glycinate.
+Both are UK-made, vegan, and free from common allergens, and the packaging is genuinely lovely, which should not matter but somehow lifts the 6am routine a little.

 Elle Sera